 Facts About Concentration Camps

-Concentration camps were an integral part of Nazi Germany between the years 1933 and 1945, without them, Nazi Germany would not have had nearly been the threat it had become.
+Concentration camps were an integral part of Nazi Germany between the years 1933 and 1945.
+Without them, Nazi Germany would not have been the threat it had become.
 Concentration camps were a "camp" where people were imprisoned for being born into a certain family, such as Jewish, Austrian, etc. The conditions in these "camps" were harsh, much rougher than most prisons.
 People imprisoned were often forced to work, as well as abused.
 Those who were not forced to work, were put to death.

 Prisoners of Chelmno